yaooqinn/spark-authorizer/docs/install_plugin.md

 Apache Ranger upgrades quite fast, one of the reasons may be to catch up with the higher Hive releases.
 AFAIK, Apache Ranger 0.6.x and higher versions do not support [1.2.1](https://issues.apache.org/jira/browse/RANGER-1056) anymore, accordingly, you may use Apache Ranger 0.5.x to avoid underlying pitfalls.

-An offical installation guide of Apache Ranger 0.5.x can be found [here](https://cwiki.apache.org/confluence/display/RANGER/Apache+Ranger+0.5.0+Installation).
-The remainder of this article will guide you how to install Apache Ranger Hive Plugin for Apache Spark, which is not mentioned in the offical docuemtation.
+An official installation guide of Apache Ranger 0.5.x can be found [here](https://cwiki.apache.org/confluence/display/RANGER/Apache+Ranger+0.5.0+Installation).
+The remainder of this article will guide you how to install Apache Ranger Hive Plugin for Apache Spark, which is not mentioned in the official documentation.

 ## Building Apache Ranger